Home » All Recipes » Whats Cooking » Chili Relleno Casserole

 Instructions

-• Drain and seed peppers.
-Cut Monterey Cheese into long cheese sticks that will fit inside peppers.
-If pepper tears wrap pepper around each strip of cheese.
+• Roast peppers or drain and seed peppers.
+Cut Monterey Cheese into long ½ inch thick cheese sticks that will fit inside the peppers.
+If pepper tears, wrap the pepper around each strip of cheese.

-• Place in a greased 10x6x2 baking dish.
+• Place the stuffed peppers in a greased 10x6x2 baking dish.

-• Bake in preheated 350° oven for 30 until golden and center is baked.
+• Bake in a preheated 350° oven for 30 minutes until golden and the center is baked.

 Video